 The study has direct implications for the management of economically important deep-sea trawl fisheries, which are immediately adjacent to the habitat.
-The researchers hope that a 486 km2 area will be recognized as a ‘Vulnerable Marine Ecosystem’ under UN guidelines, to ensure that it is protected.
+The researchers hope that a 486 km2 (188 mi²) area will be recognized as a ‘Vulnerable Marine Ecosystem’ under UN guidelines, to ensure that it is protected.

-Dr. Chris Yesson (ZSL), last author on the study, said “Coral gardens are characterized by collections of one or more species (typically of non-reef forming coral), that sit on a wide range of hard and soft bottom habitats, from rock to sand, and support a diversity of fauna.
+Dr. Chris Yesson (ZSL), the last author on the study, said “Coral gardens are characterized by collections of one or more species (typically of non-reef forming coral), that sit on a wide range of hard and soft bottom habitats, from rock to sand, and support a diversity of fauna.
 There is considerable diversity among coral garden communities, which have previously been observed in areas such as northwest and southeast Iceland.”

-The discovery is particularly significant given that the deep sea is the most poorly known habitat on earth, despite being the biggest and covering 65% of the planet.
-Until very recently, very little was known about Greenland’s deep-sea habitats, their nature, distribution and how they are impacted by human activities.
+The discovery is particularly significant given that the deep sea is the most poorly known habitat on Earth, despite being the biggest and covering 65% of the planet.
+Until very recently, very little was known about Greenland’s deep-sea habitats, their nature, distribution, and how they are impacted by human activities.

 Surveying the deep sea has typically proved difficult and expensive.
 One major factor is that ocean pressure increases by one atmosphere (which is the average atmospheric pressure at sea level) every 10 meters of descent.
-Deep-sea surveys therefore have often only been possible using expensive remote operating vehicles and manned submersibles, like those seen in Blue Planet, which can withstand deep-sea pressure.
+Deep-sea surveys, therefore, have often only been possible using expensive remote operating vehicles and manned submersibles, like those seen in Blue Planet, which can withstand deep-sea pressure.